 Students who complete our B.S. in Medical Technology are eligible to take the board of registry exam given by the American Society of Clinical Pathologists.
 Passage of the exam results in national board certification.
 Students are also eligible for licensure through the New York State (N.Y.S.)
 Education Department Office of the Professions.
 For more information regarding licensure in your state, please consult your state department of education.

-The Roberts Wesleyan College applicant entry-level Occupational Therapy Doctoral program has petitioned for candidacy from the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+The entry-level occupational therapy doctoral degree program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.
-This program is pending the approval of the New York State Education Department.
-The curriculum is designed to prepare students for the National Board for Certification in Occupational Therapy (NBCOT) exam.
+The program must be granted Candidacy Status, have a pre-accreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
+In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
 For more information regarding occupational therapy licensure, please consult your state department of education.

 School of Nursing